-Bahat said at the time: “Fast-growing companies need an entirely new kind of workplace experience than plain offices provide.
-Knotel can offer that new workplace experience, for that new kind of company.
-There is a clear opportunity to build a grand-scale business on Knotel’s platform.”
+Bahat said at the time of its Knotel deal: “Fast-growing companies need an entirely new kind of workplace experience than plain offices provide.”

-He said for last year’s Powerlist profile: “In 2013, Bloomberg gave me the opportunity to turn my obsession into my job when we created Bloomberg Beta.
+He said for 2016’s Powerlist profile: “In 2013, Bloomberg gave me the opportunity to turn my obsession into my job when we created Bloomberg Beta.
 I believe the fastest way to make change is to build extraordinary technology companies, and, these days, machine intelligence companies in particular.

 “There was a time when tech was the outsider, the underdog.
 Now it is the industry, and it is time to act like it, which means taking responsibility for the things [we introduce into the world].
 Take self-driving cars.
 One of the top professions for US men is truck driver.
 I think the top job across both genders is cashier [another role being disrupted by technology].”